Everyone Healthy Library

 Reference ranges and concentrations

-3Reference ranges come from the existing EH diagnostic-test range tables.
-Ranges can differ between laboratories, methods, age groups and clinical situations.
+3Reference ranges, where available, can differ between laboratories, methods, age groups and clinical situations.

 | Diagnostic test / concentration | Reference range | Unit | Age | Gender | Category / test group |